-- tax-exempted incomes, e.g., education allowances, unemployment benefit, unemployment assistance, maternity benefit, childcare benefit; - Apprentices' compensation (age 15-17);
+- tax-exempted incomes, e.g., education allowances, unemployment benefit, unemployment assistance, maternity benefit, childcare benefit;

+- Apprentices' compensation (age 15-17);

+- orphans' pensions;

 The amount of the family allowance depends on the number and age of the children.
-For children with disability a higher amount is due.
-In addition, for families with three and more children in case a certain income limit is kept, an additional amount is granted (multiple children supplement).
+For 2 children the total amount is increased by ≤ 12.80 per month, from 3 children on by ≤ 25.50 per child.
 Per month (12 times) the family allowance amounts to: